 - Fruit juices, including apple, mango and pineapple added in small quantities to the vegetable juices.
 You can also use small quantities of raw honey to sweeten any of the juices or the cooked apple and make them more palatable.
 Avoid citrus fruit at this stage, which can irritate the lining of your gut with its acidity.

-It’s normal to develop cravings at this stage of the diet.
+- Pro Tip for Success – It’s normal to develop cravings at this stage of the diet.
 You’re working to starve off the pathogens harming your gut health, and they don’t go willingly.
 Instead, they cause you to crave all the foods they need, and if you’re able to withstand the temptation to cheat you might still slip and have too much honey.
 A little is fine to stabilize your blood sugar, but more than the recommended amount will give you a bout of nausea you likely don’t need.

 You’re almost there!
 Reaching stage 6 doesn’t mean you’re done, however—just that you’re ready to move onto the full GAPS diet plan.
 At this point, if you’re tolerating all the foods on your list well, you can try some peeled, raw apple, followed by other raw fruits and a slightly higher honey allowance.
 Slowly start adding baked cakes and the other “sweet” items listed on the full diet.
 You can use dried fruit as a sweetener when you’re baking.